What type of business should I start?

-There are so many different kinds of businesses -- and so many different kinds of people -- that it's impossible to give specific advice on the particular type of business you should start.
+There are so many different kinds of businesses—and so many different kinds of people—that it's impossible to give specific advice on the particular type of business you should start.
 Only you will be able to answer that question, but to maximize your chances of success, you should:

 Although you can reap many benefits by starting your own business, there are definitely some risks.
 The most common include:

-In a break-even analysis, you project income and expense estimates for a year to determine whether, in theory at least, your business will make enough sales revenue to pay its expenses.
+In a break-even analysis, you make income and expense estimates for a year to determine whether, in theory at least, your business will make enough sales revenue to pay its expenses.

 A break-even forecast includes the following:

-If you find your break-even revenue represents an amount of work your business can handle -- that is, if you can easily bring in more than the amount of sales revenue you'll need to meet your expenses -- then your business stands a good chance of making money.
+If you find your break-even revenue represents an amount of work your business can handle—that is, if you can easily bring in more than the amount of sales revenue you'll need to meet your expenses—then your business stands a good chance of making money.

 Writing a Business Plan